ych133/ych133.github.io/_pages/about.md

 Latest News
 ======
-* **I do not have openings for the 2026 Ph.D. enrollment.**
-* Serving as Senior Area Chair for NeurIPS 2025 and ACM MM 2025.
+* Serving as the Associate Editor of ACM Transactions on Intelligent Systems and Technology (TIST), Senior Area Chair for NeurIPS 2025 and ACM MM 2025.
 (Feb.
 2025)
 * Invited talk at [ICLR 2025 Workshop on Scalable Optimization for Efficient and Adaptive Foundation Models](https://scope-workshop.github.io/).
 (Dec.
 2022)
 * Our papers DecodingTrust is awarded **Best Scientific Cybersecurity Paper** of 2024 by the National Security Agency and EnlightenGAN is awarded **IEEE SPS Young Author Best Paper Award** and **the 2024 Cybersecurity Best Paper Award**.
 (Dec.
 2022)
 * Serving as Action Editor for Transactions on Machine Learning Research (TMLR), and Area Chair for IJCAI 2025 and ACL 2025.
 (Nov.
 2024)